Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 ![Remind of offers](../../Assets/Screenshots/POS/Management/GlobalSettings/RemindofOffers.png "[Remind of offers]")

-The *Remind of offers* setting allows the cashiers to suggest additional offers to the customer during the payment process.
+Allow your cashiers to suggest additional offers to the customer during the payment process.
 For detailed information, see [Suggest an offer to the customer](../Operation/04_CompletePurchase.md#suggest-an-offer-to-the-customer).

 - *Apply from default* ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]")
     Enable this toggle to apply the default settings or disable this toggle to specify custom settings.
 When the toggle is enabled, all fields in the view are locked.
 By default, this toggle is enabled and the *Remind of offers* feature is not activated.